-Whilst Wolfenstein doesn’t bring anything new to the first person shooting genre in terms of controls, first and foremost, there are no problems with the formula chosen.
-But this was to be firmly expected, as this game was developed using an engine made by id Software; the company who popularised the genre with Doom years ago.
+Whilst Wolfenstein doesn’t bring anything new to the first-person shooting genre in terms of controls, first and foremost, there are no problems with the formula chosen.
+But this was to be firmly expected, as this game was developed using an engine made by id Software; the company that popularized the genre with Doom years ago.
 It’s actually interesting to see how similar the control scheme of this latest game is compared to Wolfenstein 3D.

 Lifespan – 5.5/10

-I was let down by how short a time one playthrough lasts for how much more emphasis there is on side quests and extras in comparison to other shooters around at the moment, such as Killzone: Shadow Fall for example.
-The game seems like a first seemingly fleeting experience in that respect.
+I was let down by how short a time one playthrough lasts for how much more emphasis there is on side quests and extras in comparison to other shooters, such as Killzone: Shadow Fall for example.
+The game seems like the first seemingly fleeting experience in that respect.
 Although there is indeed enough substance in gameplay to at least keep it entertaining for the short time it lasts I can’t help but feel that there’s also more than enough substance in gameplay to have made it last much longer than it did.

 Storyline – 7/10